 Sea salt: A hint of sea salt in baking balances out sweet

 Dark Chocolate Chips or Bar: I use paleo chocolate chips here but any will work

 Coconut oil OR Coconut cream: This is to make your chocolate filling either a softer chocolate or a chocolate ganache, to your preference

 How do I make my own unrefined powdered sugar?

 I do not typically eat white sugar, but I do think traditional powdered sugar works the best in this recipe.
 However if you want to make your own unrefined powered sugar, place any granulated sweetener in a high speed blender for 30-60 seconds.
-I use my Vitamix and place the sugar in my dry container.
 I prefer to use coconut sugar because it is my go to low glycemic sweetener but you can use any granulated sugar, even monkfruit.
 Powdered sugar is great to have on hand for frostings, icings, and shortbread cookies so I like to make a bunch and store it for later.

 What special kitchen tools are needed?